Online Course FAQs

 You are required to attend all lessons.
 Frequent absences or lateness may affect your course results.
 If you are unable to attend class due to sickness or a personal issue, it is your responsibility to notify the college prior to class commencement on the day that you are unable to attend.
 Absences that are continuous may lead to a course suspension.
 Support is provided for students who require additional assistance and extensions on submission of assignments.

-For students that do not have access to classroom training, h&h offers Distance Education.
-Students have access to an onsite trainer/assessor, available for appointments, phone calls and emails.
-Distance Education is available for each qualification on our scope of registration.
+For students that do not have access to classroom training, h&h offers distance education.
+Students have access to an onsite trainers, available for appointments, phone calls and emails.
+Distance education is available for each qualification on our scope of registration.
 We have a simple 5-step enrolment process:

 - contact the college to make an appointment for enrolment